Logiqx/gps-details/docs/chipsets/airoha/devices.md

 The AG3335MN and AG3352 chipsets do not support multi-band, thus cannot be used in watches supporting multi-band.

-AG3335MN is likely to have been used in the non multi-band watches released in 2022:
+AG3335MN is likely to have been used in all of the non multi-band Garmin watches released in 2022, except the Sony models:

 - fēnix 7X Solar was released in Jan 2022 and uses the AG3335MN, confirmed by the F Tipi [teardown](http://www.f-blog.info/garmin-fenix-7x-solar-teardown-non-destructive/).
 - Venu Sq 2 was released in Sep 2022 and uses the AG3335MN, confirmed by the FCC [teardown](https://fccid.io/IPH-A4390/Internal-Photos/Internal-Photos-5919160).